stackbit-projects/kakisoft-portfolio-en-03-20dd0/content/pages/index.md

       English is standard language in IT industry.

-      When I catch up latest IT technology, I have to read the document in English or watch the video in English.
+      When I catch up with the latest IT technology, I have to read the technical document in English or watch the video in English.

       So, I started learning English seriously.

-      If I speak English better, I will be able to get more job in world wide.
+      If I speak English better, I will be able to get more jobs globally.

       And the relationship between logistics and English is very good.

-      It is an advantage that when I get a logistics job.
+      It is an advantage when I get a logistics job.
     actions: []
     type: section_content
   - section_id: lorem-ipsum